JN0514/GitDemoRepo/README.md

 git branch - to display branch names that is checkout locally. git branch -d 'branch name' - to delete branches git merge 'branchName' - Before this command, be in the branch from which the incoming branch to be merged.
-Replace branchname with the name which you want to merge into this current branch.
+Replace branchname with the name which you want to merge into this current branch. git merge --abort

+git reset "filename" - to unstage a staged file git reset HEAD~1  - To undo previous commit, and move the last commited files to unstaged changes. git reset 'commit hash' -  Visit to the particular commit and removes other commits after this commit hash, and moved all the commited files after this commit hash to staged. git reset --hard 'commit hash' - Visit to the particular commit and removes every file and commits after this commit hash.